A League of Their Own (1992)

 Jimmy Dugan: Bullshit.
 You can all kiss my ass.
 That's right, kiss my big hairy ass.

-Jimmy Dugan: Why we stop?
+Jimmy Dugan: What the hell's going on?
+Why are we stopped?

 Betty 'Betty Spaghetti' Horn: Lou quit.